Key takeaways

 How does this pipeline comply with the EU AI Act?

-High-risk obligations under the EU AI Act apply 2 August 2026.
-The architecture above — edge-first inference, irreversible blurring before transmission, append-only audit logs, disaggregated bias monitoring, DPIA-ready telemetry — is designed to satisfy them.
+The EU AI Act’s high-risk obligations for surveillance/biometric systems (Annex III) were deferred from 2 August 2026 to 2 December 2027 by the Digital Omnibus finalized in June 2026 — but GDPR and BIPA apply now, so don’t wait.
+The architecture above — edge-first inference, irreversible blurring before transmission, append-only audit logs, disaggregated bias monitoring, DPIA-ready telemetry — is designed to satisfy the high-risk regime whenever it lands.
 ISO/IEC 42001 alignment is the cleanest way to demonstrate compliance during procurement reviews.

 For natural-language enrichment of high-confidence anomaly events: yes, with care.
 For triggering enforcement: no — VLMs hallucinate descriptions in surveillance contexts.
 The hybrid pattern is rules + anomaly baseline at the edge for first-pass, optional VLM enrichment on a sampled subset for the operator dashboard, with confidence thresholds and human-in-the-loop gates.